 You could be hard at work like this young prophet, doing the right thing, when your axehead goes flying into the river.

-This Covid-19 debacle feels like that most days.
-It seems like in an instant life as we know it was turned upside down.
+Covid-19 felt like that most days.
+It seemed like in an instant life as we knew it got turned upside down.
 In its place arose a world of uncertainty; a world we didn't bargain for.

 How do you put the axehead back on your life when it feels like it's buried beneath murky waters?